lubomir-dlhy/jira-desc/README.md

 ### Option 1: Install from VSIX

-1. Download the latest `.vsix` file from the [Releases page](https://github.com/lubomir-dlhy/jira-desc/releases) (Link needs to be created if publishing).
+1. Download the latest `.vsix` file from the [Releases page](https://github.com/lubomir-dlhy/jira-desc/releases).
 2. Open VS Code.
 3. Go to the Extensions view (Ctrl+Shift+X or Cmd+Shift+X).
 4. Click the "..." menu in the top-right corner.